SyncraDAO/docs.syncra.xyz/pages/dao/creating-dao.md

 ### 4. Choose your strategy

-There are two main strategies to choose from when creating a DAO: PSP22-based or whitelist-based.
-PSP22-based DAOs are based on the PSP22 standard, which allows for the creation of custom tokens that can be used to represent ownership or voting rights in the DAO.
-Whitelist-based DAOs, on the other hand, are based on a list of approved wallets that can participate in the DAO.
+There are two main strategies to choose from when creating a DAO: PSP22-based or wallet-based.
+PSP22-based DAOs are based on the PSP22 standard, which allows for the creation of custom tokens that can be used to represent ownership or voting rights in the DAO. wallet-based DAOs, on the other hand, are based on a list of approved wallets that can participate in the DAO.

 ![DAO Strategies](/img/strategy-dao.png)